I lived in The Middle East for 3.5 years and travelled extensively around the area and found all the best places to visit and things to do!

-You can also hike (and swim!) through Wadi Mujib or even go to Jordan River to see where Jesus was baptised by John The Baptist.
+You can also hike (and swim!) through Wadi Mujib or even go to the Jordan River to see where Jesus was baptised by John The Baptist.

 The country of Jordan is relatively small which makes it a popular place for road trips or for short trips away.
 Politically Jordan is probably The Middle East’s most stable country and they have a very good Government and King.

-The mighty Pyramids of Giza are the main reason tourists come to visit Egypt.
-They are located very near to Cairo, and despite Cairo not being the tidiest city in the world there are still lots of interesting things to do such as Khan El Khalili market, Coptic Cairo, going on a felucca ride along the River Nile or heading up the Cairo Tower.
+The Pyramids are located very near to Cairo, and despite it not being the tidiest city in the world there are still lots of interesting things to see in Cairo such as Khan El Khalili market, Coptic Cairo, going on a felucca ride along the River Nile or heading up the Cairo Tower.

 Head down to Aswan to see the impressive archaeological sites including the Temple of Abu Simbel.

 It also prides itself as being the most liberal and open minded city in the region.
 Beirut has a very Mediterranean feel and strolling along The Corniche you will find it hard to believe you are still in The Middle East!

 You’ll find so many Instagrammable spots in Istanbul, from the coloured houses of Balat to beautiful rooftop cafes, Hagia Sophia and The Blue Mosque, as well as Galata Tower and the Umbrella Street in trendy Karakoy.

 A visit to the magical landscape of Cappadocia is incredible with all the balloons in the air at sunrise rising above the fairy chimneys.
 And a trip to the stunning baths at Pamukkale should definitely not be missed!

 Tunisia is a beautifully varied country that is very underrated.
 Sadly due to the terrorist attacks a few years ago a lot of tourists stopped visiting Tunisia.